Computing Open House

-WHAT: Participate in hands-on activities and visit research labs to find out what computer science is all about!
-UW Computer Science & Engineering students, faculty and academic advisors along with representatives from local technology companies will introduce you to the broad range of problems computer science can address.
+WHAT: Participate in hands-on activities and visit research labs to find out what computing is all about!
+Students and faculty from UW's computing majors will introduce you to the broad range of problems computing can address.
+Representatives from local technology companies will show cool demos and tell you why they love their jobs.

 WHO: Middle and high school students and their families.